Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

 ## Abstract

-In this example we will create a simple Custom Socket.
+In this example we will create a simple Sockets.
 The idea here is to create an endpoint which will return a `Hello world` message.

 ## Repository link